mariahgammon/mariahgammonartifact1/README.md

 () - The link to the current published website with the graphs and code.
 If you follow to that page, a publicly available document with the graphs, trends, and analysis based on the CSV file Animal Shelter Intake and Outcome data is available to do.

-However, there are also steps you can take if you want to be able to view and run the program locally.
+However, there are also steps you can take if you want to be able to view and run the program locally on your device.

+This project was created using R Studio.
+R Studio can be downloaded on Windows, Mac OS, and Linux and requires a 64 bit operating system.
+It can be downloaded for free by searching it and clicking on the link to RStudio Desktop.

+Select the version that matches your computer's operating system.

+Over 12,000 packages are available to download for R and for your analysis purposes.
+The libraries that you would need to download in the console to perform my project are: library(ggplot) library(dplyr) library(shiny) library(quarto).

 However, if you want to run it locally, you would need R Studio on your device.
 You would need to download libraries in the console: